Acura NSX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for an Acura NSX are $1,884 a year for full coverage.
-Comprehensive insurance costs approximately $434 a year, collision costs $832, and liability is estimated at $460.
-A liability-only policy costs approximately $510 a year, with high-risk insurance costing $4,100 or more.
-16-year-old drivers receive the highest rates at $6,830 a year or more.
+Comprehensive costs an estimated $434, collision costs $832, and liability costs $460.
+A liability-only policy costs as little as $510 a year, with high-risk insurance costing around $4,100.
+Teenage drivers receive the highest rates at $6,830 a year or more.

 Average premium for full coverage: $1,884

-Rates are based on $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes uninsured/under-insured motorist coverage.
-Rates are averaged for all states and NSX trim levels.
+Price estimates include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes uninsured motorist and medical coverage.
+Rates are averaged for all states and for different NSX trim levels.

 Price Range by Coverage and Risk

-For a driver around age 40, prices range go from as low as $510 for your basic liability-only policy to a high of $4,100 for a policy for a high-risk driver.
+For a driver around age 40, prices range go from as low as $510 for the bare minimum liability coverage to a much higher rate of $4,100 for coverage for higher-risk drivers.

 Price Range by Location

-Living in a larger city can have significant affects on car insurance rates.
-Rural locations tend to have a lower frequency of accident claims than congested cities.
+Your location can make a big difference on insurance rates.
+More rural locations tend to have a lower frequency of accident claims than densely populated cities.

 Use the form below to get customized rates for your location.